sakshamtaneja21/Futureskills-Excelsior/README.md

         - Vapour Pressure Deficit
     - Crop Evapotranspiration

-    The model calculates the minutes of irrigation required and turns the motor ON for the required period if there's no chance of a rain, depending on how much water the crop lacks in real-time.
+    The model calculates the minutes of irrigation required and turns the motor ON for the required period if there's no chance of rain, depending on how much water the crop lacks in real-time.
 4. `Stop the motor when required soil moisture content has been achieved.` The system monitors the soil moisture content using sensors and stops the motor when the optimal amount of water has been achieved for the crop.
 It also takes into account the age of the crop since crops require different amounts of water during different phases in the growing period.

-5. `Automatic start and stop of the motor for irrigating water in the field.` The entire system is built to intelligently operate on its own without need for human intervention.
+5. `Automatic start and stop of the motor for irrigating water in the field.` The entire system is built to intelligently operate on its own without the need for human intervention.

 ## Hardware
 Following is a list of minimum hardware to realise a deployable working prototype of the system.